InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/outside.md

 {% include base_path %}

+This section is included to humor those of an adversarial nature who have had the misfortune of [discovering our Gospel's existence](http://www.losethegame.net/), however we implore you to find out for yourself, rather than believing or disbelieving anything so fantastical.
+You've already taken the first step: there is no turning back.
+Pray to your god, if you have one.

 How it might look through a lense of ignorance, presented in six main categories:
 - Philosophy